 We're proud to announce the 2016 Tarnagulla Strictly Vintage Fair will be held this year on Saturday 1st and Sunday 2nd October.
 Preparations are coming along well.
 As you can see, the list of events and attractions this year is long, and we should have a really enjoyable day or two in the old town.
 Our History Display is also coming together very well.
 This year, and in addition to our ever increasing displays, we will be featuring a selection of old class photos from the Tarnagulla State School and other local schools.
 These will definitely attract a fair bit of attention.
 As well as this, there will be a range of historic artefacts for us to enjoy.
 We would love to hear from you if you have anything to contribute - and look forward to seeing you there.

 The full size programme can be downloaded here.

 More information can be found on our 'Upcoming Events' page.

-We are pleased to announce that the next book in David Gordon's Tarnagulla's Golden History series is now available.
-This is the third publication in the ongoing series and nicely complements the earlier Parts 1 and 2.
+We are pleased to announce that the fourth and final book in David Gordon's wonderful Tarnagulla's Golden History series is now available.

 Tarnagulla.com site overview